 Already you can see the care taken in trimming the tree.
 Bonsai...
 Also I believe this is the Chinese gate.
 Past it we bought our tickets to enter.

 Entering the area you will find yourself walking along a sand covered path lined with many beaufitful trees and a bamboo fence.
-Once you enter the grounds of the temple, you are taken back to a different age.

 I was amazed with what this man was doing.
 They had taken sand and constructed many structures with it.
 That's some cone this man is making.